 - you don’t know how you can future plan in a blank notebook

 - you’re confused by the future log idea

-Bullet Journal Long Term Planning
+Bullet Journal Long-Term Planning

-Without a doubt, one of the most common concerns when it comes to bullet journaling is lack of a regular calendar.
+Without a doubt, one of the most common concerns when it comes to bullet journaling is the lack of a regular calendar.

-Even though starting a fully customized bullet journal is tempting, not being able to plan ahead and write down all future appointments, events, and deadlines is the biggest reason people tend to give up the ideas of bullet journaling before they even start.
+Even though starting a fully customized bullet journal is tempting, not being able to plan ahead and write down all future appointments, events, and deadlines is the biggest reason people tend to give up the idea of bullet journaling before they even start.